 Each session is unique and individual as I tailor it to you and your needs on any given day.

-Treatment takes place fully clothed, lying comfortably on a treatment couch.
+In-person treatment takes place fully clothed, lying comfortably on a treatment couch.
 I make light contact with different areas of your body, mainly along the spine and head but it could also be on your legs, arms and torso.

-Most people enter a deep state of relaxation, at times falling asleep or entering a dream-like state.
+During treatment, most people enter a deep state of relaxation, at times falling asleep or entering a dream-like state.
 Some become aware of subtle sensations of movement, tingling, heat or ease in the body.

 Occasionally, you may become more aware of symptoms right after treatment and this is part of the healing process.
 The work is often very moving and can feel profound.
 The sense of settling and deep relaxation can extend into daily life.

 If you are interested or have questions about the suitability of the therapy for yourself or your child, please contact me.
 I often recommend an initial session so that you can get a sense of the work and of me.
 No amount of information can really convey what this therapy is about.
 It is only when you have an experience of it that you can connect to its nature.